PujanMotiwala/my-data-science-notes/docs/02 Math/03 Linear Algebra/05 Norms/02_L1_Norm_Manhattan.md

     *(Visual Idea: An Excalidraw showing the L₁ unit "circle" (diamond) vs the L₂ unit circle (circle) would highlight the difference).*

 ### 3. Properties
-*   Satisfies all the properties of a [[01_Definition|norm]]: Non-negativity, Definiteness, Absolute Homogeneity, Triangle Inequality.
+*   Satisfies all the properties of a [[02 Math/03 Linear Algebra/05 Norms/01_Definition|norm]]: Non-negativity, Definiteness, Absolute Homogeneity, Triangle Inequality.

 ## Connections to Other Topics & Relevance
 *   **[[../../06 Machine Learning/01 The Basics/02_Model Evaluation/Test metrics/Regularization/Lasso Regression|Lasso Regression (L1 Regularization)]]:** This is the most significant application in machine learning.
 Lasso adds a penalty term to the loss function proportional to the L₁ norm of the model's weight vector ($\lambda ||\mathbf{w}||_1$).